zannloo/tp/docs/UserGuide.md

 ### Move students into/out of the group: `mv`

-Moves student from a group to another group
+Moves student from one group to another group

-Format `mv [StudentID] -source [source group]  -dest [destination group]`
+Format: `mv SPECIFIED_STUDENT_PATH SPECIFIED_DESTINATION_PATH`

-Acceptable values for each parameter:
+#### Acceptable values for each parameter:
-StudentID:

-- must be a 4 digits number follow with any letter

-source group:
+Specified student path:

-- must be a valid non-empty string starting with grp-
+- must be a valid path to a student that user wants to move

-destination group:
+Specified destination path:

-- must be a valid non-empty string starting with grp-
+- must be a valid path to a group that user wants to move the student to

-Output if command fails
+#### Output if command fails

-- pop up message indicate error when moving student with id 0123Y from grp-1 to grp-2
+- Pop up message indicating either:
+    - Invalid command format
+    - No such student to move
+    - Invalid destination path

-Output if command succeeds
+#### Output if command succeeds

-- pop up message indicates successfully moving student with id 0123Y from grp-1 to grp-2
+- Pop up message indicating successfully moving student from one group to another group

-Examples:
+#### Examples:
+- When user is at the root directory `~` and keys in the following command, student with specified path `~/grp-001/0123Y` will be moved from grp-001 to grp-002:
+    - `mv grp-001/0123Y grp-002`

+- When user is at the group directory `~/grp-001` and keys in the following command, student with specified path `~/grp-001/0123Y` will be moved from grp-001 to grp-002:
-`mv 0123Y -source grp-1 -dest grp-2`
+    - `mv 0123Y ../grp-002`

-- This command will move a student with value id 0123Y within the groups or from Ungroup to Group.

 ### Create Group : `mkdir`

-Creates a group consists of a maximum of five students
+Creates a group consists of students

 Format: `mkdir [groupId]`

-Acceptable values for each parameter:
+#### Acceptable values for each parameter:

 groupId:

 - groupId must be a non-empty string starting with grp-

-Output if command fails
+#### Output if command fails

-- pop up message indicates error when creating new group
+- Pop up message indicating either:
+    - Invalid command format
+    - Invalid groupId format

-Output if command succeeds
+#### Output if command succeeds

-- pop up message indicates group with specific groupId was created successfully.
+- Pop up message indicating a group with specific groupId was created successfully

-Examples:
+#### Examples:

+- When user is at the root directory `~` and keys in the following command, a group with groupId called grp-001 will be created
-`mkdir grp-1`
+  - `mkdir grp-001`

-- This command will create a group with groupId which is a string called 1 and only consists the creator at that instance of creating the group

 --------------------------------------------------------------------------------------------------------------------